anuket-project/anuket-specifications/doc/ref_cert/lfn/chapters/chapter02.md

  - **Performance-based Pass/Fail** determination will be made by comparing Non-Functional (NFR) NFVI KPIs (obtained after testing) with the Golden KPIs.
 Some of the examples of performance KPIs include, but not limited to: TCP bandwidth, UDP throughput, Memory latency, Jitter, IOPS etc. See [Chapter 4 of RM](../../../ref_model/chapters/chapter04.md) for a complete list of metrics and requirements.
  - **Measurement Results**.
 Baseline Measurements will be performed when there are no benchmark standards to compare results, or established FRs/NFRs for which to gauge application / platform behavior in an integrated environment, or under load conditions.
 In these cases, test results will be executed to measure the application, platform, then prepare FRs/NFRs for subsequent enhancements and test runs.

  **Collation | Portal**.
-The following criteria will be applied to the collation and presentation of test-runs seeking NFVI certification:
+The following criteria will be applied to the collation and presentation of test-runs seeking NFVI Conformance:

  - RA number and name (e.g. RA-1 OpenStack)
  - Version of software tested (e.g. OpenStack Ocata)